emadurandal/shaderity-loader/README.md

 ## Features

 ### Static features

+With this `shaderity-loader`, you can do the following things:

 - Provide `#include` like statement for GLSL shader files. (similar syntax to glslify)
 - Embed GLSL shader files into TypeScript/JavaScript with WebPack Loader.
 - Can be used in conjunction with glslify.

 ### Runtime features

+With [shaderity](https://github.com/actnwit/shaderity), you can do the following things:

-- Variables fill-in to GLSL code in runtime. (use [Shaderity](https://github.com/actnwit/shaderity) to do this)
+- Variables fill-in to GLSL code in runtime.
-- Transpile between GLSL ES 1.0 and GLSL ES 3.0 . (use [Shaderity](https://github.com/actnwit/shaderity) to do this)
+- Transpile between GLSL ES 1.0 and GLSL ES 3.0 .

 ## How to use